Tulum "Wall or Fence"

 It may have been one of these seafaring canoes that Christopher Columbus first encountered off the shores of the Bay Islands of Honduras.

 There is little to no parking at the site of Tulum.
-It is typically necessary to park your vehicle at the shopping center for a 30 peso fee.

 The access fee is 40 pesos (video cameras extra 30 pesos).
 Open daily 8:00 AM to 5:00 PM.